-We love our boarders because they bring so much richness, diversity, honesty and humour to our lives.
-Irrespective of whether they arrive as Year 7s or enter as older Year 11s, or whether they are from a rural cattle property in Western Queensland, or from cosmopolitan Hong Kong, our boarders quickly become a part of a family made up of special individuals.
-Boarders are encouraged to grow as people, apply themselves as scholars and immerse themselves in sport, drama, music and community service.
-They do so with unfailing goodwill and energy.
-Of course, some just enjoy being quiet achievers and we enjoy their contribution to our community just the same.
+Boarding students bring so much richness, diversity, honesty and humour to the life of the School.
+Irrespective of whether they arrive as Year 7s or enter as older Year 11s, or whether they are from a rural cattle property in Western Queensland or from cosmopolitan Hong Kong, our boarders quickly become a part of a family made up of special individuals.
+Whilst at the School, boarders are encouraged to grow as people, apply themselves as scholars and immerse themselves in sport, drama, music and community service.
+Not all boarders necessarily thrive from their first encounter with living away from home but very few leave boarding as Year 12 valedictorians without enormous emotion and life-long friendships.

 The boarding community at Townsville Grammar School endeavours to provide a second home, in a communal environment, for the boarding students at the School.
 Our boarders should enjoy the friendships, the security and the care of their second home.
 We aim to provide an experience for our boarders which helps them to develop into young people of character by providing:

 - A community where they feel safe and accepted

 - Structure and discipline

 - Encouragement to be involved and reach their potential in all areas